openMetaAnalysis/Colchicine-for-Pericarditis/README.md

 This repository contains the [source data](../../tree/master/data) and matching [forest plots](../../tree/master/forest%20plots) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
 This repository updates a previously published meta-analysis.(1)

 This meta-analysis suggests that the clinical intervention *is* effective.
-Published works at PubMed that cite this analysis and may offer more detailed inpretation are cited in the references below.
+Published works at PubMed that cite this analysis and may offer more detailed interpretation are cited in the references below.

 Details of the studies included are in the [evidence table](../../wiki/Evidence-Table).